irislib/iris-messenger/README.md

 yarn test
 ```

+[iris-lib](https://github.com/irislib/iris-lib) is a core part of the application.
+You can clone it and run `yarn link` in the iris-lib directory.
+Then run `yarn link iris-lib` in the iris-messenger directory.

 ## Privacy
 The application is an unaudited proof-of-concept implementation, so don't use it for security critical purposes.